Table of Contents

 - Agitation and anxiety – some anti-depressants can help with anxiety, as can some anti-anxiety drugs.

-Several non-HIV drugs have been or are being studied to see if they help reduce the symptoms of MCMD and HAD.
+Several non-HIV drugs have been or are being studied to see if they help reduce the symptoms of HAND.
 Unfortunately, none of them currently offers a substantial solution to cognitive disorders associated with HIV.

-Whether you have memory problems due to MND, MCMD, HAD, another condition, or the normal aging process, it can be very frustrating to have trouble remembering.
+Whether you have memory problems due to an HIV-associated neurocognitive condition, another condition, or the normal aging process, it can be very frustrating to have trouble remembering.
 There are things that you can do without drugs that may help.
 The following tips may be useful:

 - Take time to learn new information – try not to remember things when you are under pressure, distracted or tired